 Beware of Smokey the Bear

 You also don’t want to carry or use cannabis on federal lands, including national parks and forests and D.C.’s National Mall.
-Each year, thousands of people are arrested for cannabis possession on federal land, an offense that’s punishable by up to six months in jail and a $5,000 fine.
+Each year, thousands of people are arrested for cannabis possession on federal land, an offense that’s punishable by up to one year in jail and a minimum fine of $1,000.
 Don’t forget that most ski areas in the West operate on federal land–so don’t light your spliffs on the lift.

 Editor’s note: This story was originally published in 2017.
 It has been updated to reflect the most current information.